Frequently Asked Questions about Life Event Records

 ALL / ALL /

 No. Due to the unique nature of our records, we cannot provide expedited service.
 The Vital Records Office does not create new records.
-We can only provide official copies of records that are on file with the U.S. Department of State which include:
+We can only provide official copies of records that are on file with the U.S. Department of State.

 Yes.
-We regularly change our processing times as demand for vital records varies throughout the year.
-From late winter into summer, demand for vital records is generally higher than other periods of the year.
-We encourage you to plan ahead and apply during our traditionally slower season in the late fall and early winter when processing times are generally faster.
+We change our processing times as demand for vital records changes during the year.
+From late winter into summer, demand for vital records is generally high.
+Plan ahead and apply in the late fall and early winter when processing times are generally faster.

-Our processing times are a range, and you may receive your vital record on a different date than your family member or friend who sent a request on the same date as you.
+Our processing times are a range.
+You may receive your vital record on a different date than someone who sent a request on the same date as you.

-No. Due to Privacy Act requirements, the Vital Records Office can only issue physical records after receiving:
+No. Due to Privacy Act requirements, we can only issue physical records after receiving:

 • A notarized, completed Form DS-5542